When many people think of Brazil, they think of beautiful, pristine beaches…carnival…festive music and dancing…fútebol…

 I was once talking with a Brazilian who lived in the U.S. and found it difficult to adapt because of all the strict rules.
 Because in Brazil, rules are made to be broken.
 Granted, this probably helps explain all of the political mayhem too.

-But it is nice to live in a place where you don’t have to worry about being penalized for something like drinking a beer in the middle of the street or jaywalking (true story: I got a $170 jaywalking ticket in Los Angeles…and my friend got a jaywalking ticket in L.A. for crossing the street when the “don’t walk” sign had just started flashing!).
+But it’s nice to live in a place where you don’t have to worry about being penalized for something like drinking a beer in the middle of the street or jaywalking (true story: I got a $170 jaywalking ticket in Los Angeles…and my friend got a jaywalking ticket in L.A. for crossing the street when the “don’t walk” sign had just started flashing!).
+Craziness.

 26. Not sweating the small stuff